 For more photos from my Explora Rapa Nui adventure, view my AdventureSmith Explorations Facebook album.

 This Easter Island travel review was written by an AdventureSmith Explorations crew member.
-Contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.
+Contact one of our Adventure Specialists to learn more about our Chile tours: 1-877-620-2875.